-To avoid risk of shock, place the top cover on the unit before applying power.
+To avoid the risk of electric shock, place the top cover on the unit before applying power.

 - 2. Carefully place the top cover back on the unit before applying power to the unit. - 3.
 With power disconnected, connect the straight through cable between the Source ID encoder serial port and the PC. - 4.
 Power-up the PC, and start the terminal software. - 5.
 Configure the port settings of the terminal program as follows: